vc-souza/UIAutomatorTutorial/README.md

 # UIAutomatorTutorial

-UIAutomator é um framework de testes que permite a escrita de testes automatizados para aplicações Android que simulam a interação de um usuário com a UI do sistema.
-O fluxo de uso mais comum é:
-- Encontrar um elemento da UI via id, texto, tipo, etc.
-- Interagir com esse elemento (tap, drag, etc).
-Pelo fato da interação se dar com os elementos da UI, não é preciso ter o código-fonte do aplicativo sendo testado. É preciso, no entanto, que os elementos tenham alguma característica que permita diferenciá-los dos demais (texto, id, content description, etc).
+UIAutomator is a test framework created by Google that enables the creation of automated tests for Android applications.
+These tests simulate the interaction of an actual user with the system UI.

+Its workflow is:
+- Finding an UI element by using a combination of its attributes: id, text, content description, and so on.
+- Interacting with this element: tapping, dragging, waiting for it to disappear, etc.

+As the framework bases its interactions on visible UI elements, there is no need to have the source code in order to test an app, which is a huge advantage.
+It is needed, however for the target element to have some attribute that can differentiate it from the others, such as id, text, content description, hierarchy position, etc.

 ## *Setup*:
-- Baixe e instale o [Android SDK](https://developer.android.com/sdk/index.html)
+- Download and install the [Android SDK](https://developer.android.com/sdk/index.html)
-- Via SDK Manager, instale a _Android Testing Support Library_
+- Using the SDK Manager, install the _Android Testing Support Library_
-- Crie um projeto Java simples, adicionando os seguintes jars ao build path:
+- Create a simple Java project, and add the following jar files to the build path:
   * _android-sdk/platforms/\<api-version\>/android.jar_
   * _android-sdk/platforms/\<api-version\>/uiautomator.jar_
   * _[junit](http://junit.org/)_
-- Rode: `android-sdk/tools/android create uitest-project -n <nome_projeto> -t 1 -p <caminho_projeto>`
+- Run `android-sdk/tools/android create uitest-project -n <project_name> -t 1 -p <project_path>`
-- Rode: `ant build`
+- Run `ant build`
-- Rode: `adb push <nome_projeto>.jar /data/local/tmp/`
+- Run `adb push <project_name>.jar /data/local/tmp/`
-- Rode: `adb shell uiautomator runtest <nome_projeto>.jar -c <classe_de_teste_totalmente_qualificada>`
+- Run `adb shell uiautomator runtest <project_name>.jar -c <totally_qualified_test_class>`

 ## *UIAutomatorViewer*

-O UIAutomatorViewer é uma ferramenta fundamental para o desenvolvimento com UIAutomator, visto que ela permite inspecionar os widgets da tela atual (seus IDs, texto, tipos, etc).
-Com essa informação em mãos, o desenvolvedor pode procurar por eles usando a API do UIAutomator e então simular a interação de um usuário com os mesmos.
-A ferramenta se encontra em _android-sdk/tools/uiautomatorviewer_.
+UIAutomatorViewer is a fundamental tool to UIAutomator development, as it enables inspecting of the system UI widgets (its ids, texts, types, etc).
+With this information, the developer can search for the widgets and then simulate the user interaction with them using the UIAutomator API.
+The tool can be found under _android-sdk/tools/uiautomatorviewer_.

 ![screenshot do uiautomatorviewer sendo usado no 'Calendar'](https://i.imgur.com/YshxKe5.png)
 ![screenshot do uiautomatorviewer sendo usado no 'iFood'](https://i.imgur.com/bNSgTVm.png)

 ## *API*

-A documentação oficial da API pode ser encontrada [aqui](https://developer.android.com/reference/android/support/test/uiautomator/package-summary.html).
+The official API documentation can be found [here](https://developer.android.com/reference/android/support/test/uiautomator/package-summary.html).

-## *Projeto Exemplo*
+## *Sample project*

-O projeto que se encontra nesse repositório se apresenta totalmente comentado, utilizando as principais features da API do UIAutomator.
+The project that can be found in this repository utilizes most of UIAutomator features, and is thoroughly commented to help in the learning process.

-## *Fontes*:
+## *Sources*:
   - https://developer.android.com/
   - http://www.vogella.com/tutorials/AndroidTesting/article.html